imitrob/teleop_gesture_toolbox/README.md

 ### Deictic gesture (Pointing object selection)

 Pointing on objects on the scene with your hand will select it.
-Run `python deictic_node.py`.
+Run: `ros2 run pointing_object_selection selector_node`.

 Deictic selector requires scene publisher, publishing the scene object locations.
-Run and see script [mocked_scene_maker.py](scene_getter/scene_getter/scene_makers/mocked_scene_maker.py) that publishes example scene positions.
+Run `ros2 run scene_getter mocked_scene` to publish mocked scene, or see the script [mocked_scene_maker.py](scene_getter/scene_getter/scene_makers/mocked_scene_maker.py) how it is done.

 Secondly, calibration of the Leap Motion Controller with your scene base frame is needed.
 Transform is defined in ([transform.py](pointing_object_selection/pointing_object_selection/transform.py)) is valid for example setup (see image [setup.jpg](setup.jpg)) when the Leap Motion controller is opposite from base.